iljarotar/synth/README.md

 Patches for the modular synthesizer are provided in [yaml](https://yaml.org/) format.
 A patch contains configurations for all modules that you want the synthesizer to play.
-When you modify and save a patch while it is being played the synthesizer will reload the file.
+When you modify and save a patch during playback the synthesizer will reload the file.
+Since changing a parameter like volume or frequency by a large amount too quickly results in a clipping noise, most modules allow configuring a `fade` parameter that controls how long it takes for the module's parameters to transition from the previous value to the new one.
+Such a fade-over is not only useful to avoid clipping sounds but can also be utilised to create slow transitions in the music.
+Say, for example, you want to slowly fade in one module while slowly fading out another.
+You can add a `fade` parameter to the mixer that controls both modules' volumes—e.g. `fade: 5` for 5 seconds—and change the new module's volume to a positive value and the other one's to `0`.
+Then save the file and the transition will start.

 ### Patch Files